T8RIN/ImageToolbox/README.md

     - Perlin Noise Generation
     - Previewing SVG, DNG, PSD, DJVU and almost all types of images
     - Saving to any specific folder
+    - Saving beside original files or deleting originals after a successful export
     - Long press on save to choose one time output folder
+    - Reusable export profiles for Single Edit and Resize & Convert
+    - Undo and redo history in editing tools
     - Randomizing output filename
     - Using image cheksum as filename
     - Checksum Tools with ability to calculate and compare hashes